 On January 26, 2021, Antero Resources issued \$700 million of 7.625% senior notes due February 1, 2029 (the "2029 Notes") at par.
-The Company redeemed or otherwise repurchased \$293 million principal amount of the 2029 Notes during 2021 and 2022, and as of March 31, 2023, \$407 million principal amount of the 2029 Notes remained outstanding.
+The Company redeemed or otherwise repurchased \$293 million principal amount of the 2029 Notes during 2021 and 2022, and as of June 30, 2023, \$407 million principal amount of the 2029 Notes remained outstanding.
 See "-Debt Repurchase Program" below for more information.
 The 2029 Notes are unsecured and effectively subordinated to the Credit Facility to the extent of the value of the collateral securing the Credit Facility.
 The 2029 Notes rank pari passu to Antero Resources' other outstanding senior notes.
 The 2029 Notes are guaranteed on a full and unconditional and joint and several senior unsecured basis by Antero Resources' existing subsidiaries that guarantee the Credit Facility and certain of its future restricted subsidiaries.
 Interest on the 2029 Notes is payable on February 1 and August 1 of each year.
 Antero Resources may redeem all or part of the 2029 Notes at any time on or after February 1, 2024 at redemption prices ranging from 103.813% on or after February 1, 2024 to 100.00% on or after February 1, 2027.
 In addition, on or before February 1, 2024, Antero Resources may redeem up to 35% of the aggregate principal amount of the 2029 Notes, but in an amount not greater than the net cash proceeds of certain equity offerings, if certain conditions are met, at a redemption price of 107.625% of the principal amount of the 2029 Notes, plus accrued and unpaid interest, which option the Company partially exercised on October 18, 2021 with its notice to redeem \$116 million aggregate principal amount of outstanding 2029 Notes.
-At any time prior to February 1, 2024, Antero Resources may also redeem the 2029 Notes, in whole or in part, at a price equal to 100% of the principal amount of the 2029 Notes plus a "make-whole" premium and accrued and unpaid interest.
-If Antero Resources undergoes a change of control followed by a rating decline, the holders of the 2029 Notes will have the right to require Antero Resources to repurchase all or a portion of the notes at a price equal to 101% of the principal amount of the 2029 Notes, plus accrued and unpaid interest.
+At any time prior to February 1, 2024, Antero Resources may also redeem the 2029 Notes, in whole or in part, at a price equal to 100% of the principal amount of the 2029 Notes, the holders of the 2029 Notes will have the right to require Antero Resources to repurchase all or a portion of the notes at a price equal to 101% of the principal amount of the 2029 Notes, plus accrued and unpaid interest.